Albion007/customermanager/README.md

 ATTENTION!
-If you want to get this project you need to get another file called "customermanagerapp" which here on my github account.
+If you want to get this file you need to get another file called "customermanagerapp" which is here on my github account to see all of my work.